keblb1dk/muon-induced-secondaries/ReadMe.md

 - `Mountain_underground_flux_grid.txt` - Full energy-angle flux grid
 - `example_mountain_profile.txt` - mountain profile grid required by MUTE: (Theta, Azimuth, Slant Depth)

 When using custom data files, ensure you update the `PrimaryGeneratorAction.cc` file with the correct intensity and mean energy file names.
+Please look at the included example files to ensure your formatting is correct.

 ## Troubleshooting